xtensor-stack/xtensor/docs/source/builder.rst

   sampled from the negative binomial random number distribution.
 - ``poisson(shape, rate)``: generates an expression of the specified shape, containing numbers sampled from the Poisson random number distribution.
+- ``poisson(shape, rate)``: generates an expression of the specified shape, containing numbers sampled from the exponential random number distribution.

 Meshes
 ------